 Dataset of Historical Tweets

 As of November 2022 collection has been halted due to changes in the streaming API.
-Discussions are ongoing on whether to resume collection.
+Currently, access to this historical dataset is limited to Wharton and Annenberg affiliated research.

 graph